oguna/MMDFormats/README.md

 ## License

 You can use this library freely.
-I dont't care about your usages.
+I don't care about your usages.

 Distributed under CC0 1.0 Universal.